devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 ### Async & Await

-If you have ever worked with Promises or Futures before, you know that this can get really ugly really quickly: callbacks nested in callbacks nested in callbacks.
-Luckily Dart supports the *async & await* keywords [(Dart Team 2018)](https://dart.dev/codelabs/async-await), which give us the ability to structure our asynchrones code the same way we would if it was synchronous.
+If you have ever worked with Promises or Futures before, you know that this can get really ugly really quickly: callbacks nested in callbacks.
+Luckily Dart supports the *async & await* keywords [(Dart Team 2018)](https://dart.dev/codelabs/async-await), which give us the ability to structure our asynchronous code the same way we would if it was synchronous.
 Let’s take the same example as in
 Snippet 11:

 ``` dart